 Skip to content

-North Carolina Plumbing License: How to Get Certified as a Plumber in NC
+North Carolina Plumbing License: How to Become a Certified Plumber in NC

 Read More Start Trial

 Thinking about getting your plumbing license in North Carolina?
-Now’s a good time, according to our research.
+Now’s a good time thanks to a growing demand in the Tar Heel State and across the United States.

-America needs more plumbers, especially in North Carolina.
-The Tar Heel State only employs 13,290 plumbers as of now, but that number is expected to grow 17% over the next 8 years—and that’s a lot higher than the expected 5% national growth in the occupation.
+North Carolina employs around 16,000 plumbers, and that number is expected to grow 10% over the next 8 years—higher than the expected 6% national growth in the occupation.

 There’s a bucketload of work available, and the state needs more qualified professionals to get the jobs done.

 However, before you can fully seize the opportunity, you’ll need to get your North Carolina plumbing license.
-While the licensing process might seem like a hassle, it’s worth it.
-You receive a certified stamp of approval that qualifies you to perform certain work, and people take notice—that’s why plumbers (on average) make more than carpenters and even electricians.
+While the licensing process might seem like a hassle, it’s worth it for a certified stamp of approval that qualifies you to perform plumbing work.

 We’ll walk you through everything you need to know to get your plumber license in North Carolina: